Over-Alignment vs Over-Fitting: The Role of Feature Learning Strength in Generalization: Conclusion

 \section{Conclusion}

-In this work, we study the role of feature learning strength (FLS) in generalization.
-Empirically, we find that large FLS can hurt generalization in deep networks, even at the point of best generalization achieved during training, which is nontrivial.
-To understand this phenomenon theoretically, we investigate its origin through the notions of \emph{over-alignment} and \emph{over-fitting}, by deriving error bounds from the training dynamics.
-These two effects exhibit a fundamental trade-off, providing valuable insight into the optimal FLS.
+In this work, we study how feature learning strength (FLS) affects generalization in classification tasks.
+Empirically, we find that not only small FLS, but also extremely large FLS can hurt generalization in deep networks, leading to a U-shaped curve in generalization performance (e.g., test accuracy or loss).
+To understand this phenomenon theoretically, we investigate its origin through the notions of \emph{over-alignment} and \emph{over-fitting}, which are obtained by decomposing the excess error based on the finite-time training dynamics of two-layer ReLU networks.
+We show that these two quantities exhibit a trade-off as a function of FLS, and that the optimal FLS arises from balancing them.

 \textbf{Limitation and future direction.} Our results do not capture the effects of many techniques used in practice, such as stochastic and adaptive gradient methods, data augmentation, and so on.
-Additionally, our theoretical framework relies on a strict constraint on the empirical distribution (i.e., orthogonal separability).
-From a practical perspective, a promising direction is to develop a framework for transferring the optimal FLS to larger scale models, in line with other work on hyperparameter transfer \citep{yang2021tuning}.
+Additionally, our theoretical framework relies on a strict constraint on the training dataset (i.e., orthogonal separability); Relaxing the assumption and extending the analysis to more practical regimes would be a important future work.
+From a practical perspective, one promising direction is to develop a rigorous framework for analyzing the effect of FLS in larger models (e.g., Transformers).